Meet the Team

 Dr Emily Ireland is a lecturer in law at the University of Liverpool.
 Her research interests are in legal history, particularly socio-legal and feminist histories of the criminal law, equity, and family law.
 Emily is interested in how subordinated peoples have negotiated the law over time and the relationship of gender and the law in the eighteenth and nineteenth centuries.
 She is also interested in how historical methodologies, such as history’s ‘spatial turn’ and the history of emotions, can be utilised in legal-historical scholarship.
 Emily is co-founder of Selden's Sister, a research network that aims to celebrate women's contributions to legal history in the past, present and future.

-Assistant Professor in Law at the University of Nottingham
+Professor of Law at the University of Exeter, FBA, FAcSS, FHistS

-Rhiannon is currently reading for a DPhil in law at the University of Oxford and is the recipient of the Christopher and Sharyn Brooks Graduate Scholarship.
-Her doctoral research explores the legal history of National Parks, looking at the legal relationship between National Parks, land ownership and administrative law in England and Wales.
+Rhiannon completed her DPhil in law at the University of Oxford and as recipient of the Christopher and Sharyn Brooks Graduate Scholarship.
+Her doctoral research explored the legal history of National Parks, looking at the legal relationship between National Parks, land ownership and administrative law in England and Wales.
 Alongside her research, Rhiannon is a College Lecturer at St Hugh’s College and Keble College, University of Oxford.

 Dr Stephanie Dropuljic